AgalmicVentures/Environment/README.md

 #### `Template.py`
 Instantiates a template with values from a JSON configuration.
 Useful with `GenerateConfigs.py` and `Parallelize.py`.

+#### `WatchFiles.py`
+Watches one or more files for modifications and runs a command when they are changed (e.g. for automating local builds).

 ### Shell

 #### `check_config.sh`